BookingSync/bookingsync-api-docs/content/reference/authorization.md

 When the token used to authorize the request is invalid, expired or revoke, the API will return a 401 response.
 When the token is valid, but doesn't have the scopes necessary to perform requested action, the API will return a 403 response.

+## Pre-Select The Account To Authorize

+When calling your Admin URL, we pass the parameter `_bookingsync_account_id`.
+The value of this parameter can be used as the `account_id` parameter during the authorization process.
+Doing so will pre-select the account to authorize when using the [Authorization Code Flow](#authorization-code-flow) or [Implicit Flow](#implicit-flow).